Designed to Thrive: Wit & Delight Founder Kate Arends

 On the blessings—and challenges—of steering a rapidly expanding company while also parenting children—an infant son and one more on the way—Arends doesn’t mince words.
 “I am well aware of how lucky I am, that I’m in a position to afford childcare and have a nanny we trust.
 In a way, part of being successful is letting other people help me, to fill in on roles that I tend to feel guilty for not being present to fill.
 As a breadwinner, sometimes I have to make sacrifices.
 I’ll never feel I am where I’m supposed to be.
 Accepting that is part of making progress.”

 Meeting Arends, her ease and unguarded nature speak both to the energy of youth and a graceful confidence, hard-won over the years.
 “There will be times when things will just be chaotic,” she says of her bustling home.
-“And that has to be okay.
+“And that has to be OK.
 We have a lot of laughs about how the house has changed since having children.
 There are times it seems like the living room has exploded—but it gets cleaned up eventually, and there’s no point in stressing over it when we have so few years on this planet.”